Edward the Elder: Reputation

 According to William of Malmesbury, Edward was "much inferior to his father in the cultivation of letters", but "incomparably more glorious in the power of his rule".
 Other medieval chroniclers expressed similar views, and he was generally seen as inferior in book learning, but superior in military success.
 John of Worcester described him as "the most invincible King Edward the Elder".
-However, even as war leader he was only one of a succession of successful kings; his achievements were overshadowed because he did not have a famous victory like Alfred's at Edington and Æthelstan's at Brunanburh, and William of Malmesbury qualified his praise of Edward by saying, "The chief prize of victory, in my judgment, is due to his father."
+However, even as war leader he was only one of a succession of successful kings; his achievements were overshadowed because he did not have a famous victory like Alfred's at Edington and Æthelstan's at the Battle of Brunanburh, and William of Malmesbury qualified his praise of Edward by saying, "The chief prize of victory, in my judgment, is due to his father."
 Edward has also been overshadowed by chroniclers' admiration for his highly regarded sister, Æthelflæd.

 A principal reason for the neglect of Edward is that very few primary sources for his reign survive, whereas there are many for Alfred.
 He was largely ignored by historians until the late twentieth century, but he is now highly regarded.
 He is described by Keynes as "far more than the bellicose bit between Alfred and Æthelstan", and according to Nick Higham: "Edward the Elder is perhaps the most neglected of English kings.
 He ruled an expanding realm for twenty-five years and arguably did as much as any other individual to construct a single, south-centred, Anglo-Saxon kingdom, yet posthumously his achievements have been all but forgotten."
 In 1999 a conference on his reign was held at the University of Manchester, and the papers given on this occasion were published as a book in 2001.
 Prior to this conference, no monographs had been published on Edward's reign, whereas his father has been the subject of numerous biographies and other studies.

 Higham summarises Edward's legacy as follows: